 Nothing is more frustrating to a growing business than not having the cash flow you need to pay the bills, buy much-needed equipment or have the money to invest in yourself.

 This is a personal pet peeve of mine when working with clients.
 If they aren’t willing to pay a small deposit up-front, or pay invoices within the net term period, I won’t continue working with them.

-It’s not always the most interesting of subjects, but as a solopreneur you’re responsible for the success (or failure) of your business ventures, so it’s important to know the basics, and how you stack up.
+It’s not always the most interesting of subjects, but as a freelance business owner you’re responsible for the success (or failure) of your business ventures.
+And this means cash flow.
+It’s important to know the basics, and how you stack up.

 Don’t worry, it’s relatively simple!
 Cash inflow refers to money coming into the business, and cash outflow is money going out.

 There are 3 different types of cash flow: